My Favourite Video Game Soundtracks - Part 7

 'Nott', another of Jesper Kyd's ambient tracks always plays when you open the map and can also be heard when playing Orlog.
 I've always loved the minimal music tracks used in the menu screens of these video games and this is, behind Origins and Unity, perhaps one of my favourites.
 It's so tranquil; made up of reverberated bells and strings with whispers and percussion echoes beneath.

-'Animus Anomaly' is one of the few soley synthesized songs in the soundtrack.
-Written by Kyd, it uses a steady pulse and arpeggio-like patterns to move through continuous chord progressions before building the tension and texture in the latter part of the song.
+'Animus Anomaly' is one of the few solely synthesised songs in the soundtrack.
+Written by Kyd, it uses a steady pulse and arpeggio-like patterns to move through continuous chord progressions before building tension and texture in the latter part of the song.
 It reminds me of Kyd's earlier work in the first trilogy of video games and was great to hear for the first time.

 'Son Of Fjord' is a progressive wonder.
 Jesper Kyd starts by creating depth with echoes of distorted vocals, strings, and pipes.
 Then he brings in the percussion gradually and the instruments to the foreground, increasing the volume as they come.
 A full minute later, the strings and vocals play the melody.
 It's a great introduction to a strong song.
 The texture begins to move away towards the end of the song leaving only percussion and dark vocal echoes; a fantastic four minutes of music.

 'The Sceptred Isle', reminds me of Schachner's work on Unity.
 Her mastery of writing for strings and vocals brings out the medieval musical styles of the times.
-This is a song that successfully reflects the importance of the christian church on the saxon's lives.
-The chords of the vocals have wonderful depth in the registers used and blend together with the strings really well.
+This is a song that successfully reflects the importance of the Christian church in the Saxon's lives.
+The chords of the vocals have wonderful depth in the registers used and blend with the strings well.

 So there you have it, we've finally reached the end of this blog series, at least for now anyway as I'm sure I'll soon discover more amazing video game music soundtracks.
 In the future, I'll be writing similar blog series that focus on film and television music but for now, I'll be covering more performance-based topics.
 See you next time.